How to Create Awesome Facebook Carousel Ads That Convert

 What Are Facebook Carousel Ads?

-Facebook Carousel is an interactive ad format which allows you to display up to 10 images or videos on “cards” within a single ad.
+Facebook Carousel is an interactive ad format which allows you to display up to 10 images or videos on “cards” within a single ad Speaking of videos, do you know about the WordStream Advisor video library for Facebook ads?).
 Carousel ads are effective not only because they encourage prospects to interact with your ad, but because they just flat out allow you more room for products or portions of your brand story.
 They’re a favorite among e-commerce advertisers for precisely that reason.

 Here, you’ll notice that the advertiser chose to use cards to highlight specific parts of one product, and that the bottom of each card has its own unique description.
 This brings us to a remarkably powerful feature of Facebook Carousel ads—the potential for several different calls-to-action, beneath several different products, leading to several different landing pages.
 That’s flexibility you just don’t get in any other ad format.
 Ostensibly, if you have 10 unique cards, that’s 10 unique chances for a prospect to interact with your brand.